 Yes, you’ve played the age game.

-After getting demolished in a workout, you allowed yourself to think, “Yeah, I didn’t get as many rounds as I thought, but I’m 10 years older… Continue Reading
+After getting demolished in a workout, you allowed yourself to think, “Yeah, I didn’t get as many rounds as I thought, but I’m… Continue Reading

 In his cooking series, Denver’s Nick Massie shows how to apply the CrossFit dietary prescription of meat and vegetables, nuts and seeds, some fruit, little starch and no sugar.
 Today’s dish is butternut squash puree and soup.

 The recipe couldn’t be simpler: roast two squashes whole, clean them, and then you are ready to prepare both the puree and the soup.
-For the puree, use the softer squash and puree it in a food processor… Continue Reading
+For the puree, use the softer squash and puree it in a food… Continue Reading